 If Prog-Z is used, the CSC loop incorporates the voltage drop caused by the Prog-Z in the CSC feedback loop.
-If for example if for example setpoint is 100 Vrms, R is 10 Ohms (artificial output impedance) and load is 10 Ohms, then Vout will be 50 Vrms.
+If for example the setpoint is 100 Vrms, R is 10 Ohms (artificial output impedance) and the load is 10 Ohms, then Vout will be 50 Vrms.